1994 PPG Indy Car World Series: Race 13: Vancouver

 Robby Gordon was on pole for the second time in his career; his first pole coming in July at Toronto.
 After completing 8 laps, rookie Alessandro Zampedri retired in spectacular fashion with a fire in the rear of his car.
 He headed for the runoff area in the Turn 5 chicane, pointing behind him to get the attention of the course marshalls.
 Paul Tracy and Teo Fabi had a coming together while battling in the top five.
 Tracy made a clean pass in the Turn 3 hairpin, and Fabi tried to get it back in Turn 5.
 Tracy was committed to his line into the corner, and contact ensued.
 This happened immediately after 7th placed Al Unser Jr. made his first pit stop, and while only Gordon and Nigel Mansell stayed out, Unser restarted 3rd.
 Gordon's chance to win was soon greatly damaged when he missed Turn 10 and had to use the pitlane to rejoin the circuit.
 Because he clipped a wall in the incident, he suffered a puncture (just like in Toronto) and made an unscheduled green flag pit stop, dropping to 17th and handing the lead to Nigel Mansell.
 While Mansell established an 11-second lead, Michael Andretti passed Unser for 2nd place, recovering his position he lost in the early laps when he had a right rear puncture.
 Mansell and Michael pitted under yellow after Willy T. Ribbs spun and stopped precariously in Turn 8, and Unser took the lead.

 A lap after the restart, Paul Tracy spun in front of Emerson Fittipaldi in Turn 3 immediately after taking 5th from him.
 On Lap 95, Tracy was "sandwiched" between the Andrettis; Mario was ahead, a lap down, and Michael was behind.
 Tracy slowed conservatively for the Turn 10 complex (the final set of corners) and was hit by Michael.
 Unser won by 2.2 seconds over Robby Gordon, Michael Andretti, Scott Goodyear, and Maurício Gugelmin.
 A battle for fourth went wrong for two former World Champions, as Nigel Mansell tagged Emerson Fittipaldi in the final corner trying to outbrake him.
 Emerson fell to ninth in the results; resulting in a 56-point lead for Unser, who only needed a fourth-place finish at Road America to win the championship.
 Even if Fittipaldi, the only man who could stop Unser, won all three remaining races, Unser only needed 12 more points.
-Unser's eighth win of the year clinched the Nation's Cup for the United States and put him at 193 points, compared to Fittipaldi's 137, Michael at 114, Tracy 107, Gordon 104, and Mansell 83.
+Unser's eighth win of the year clinched the Nations' Cup for the United States and put him at 193 points, compared to Fittipaldi's 137, Michael at 114, Tracy 107, Gordon 104, and Mansell 83.